 Annual Conference Chair at J. Reuben Clark Law Society

-Zachary Smith served as the Chair of the 2026 J. Reuben Clark Law Society Annual Conference, overseeing the planning and execution of the event.
+Zachary Smith is the Annual Conference Chair for the J. Reuben Clark Law Society, overseeing the planning and execution of the organization's annual conference.

 Event Details